joshpalli/aws-elastic-beanstalk-express-js-sample-joshpalli/README.md

 # AWS Elastic Beanstalk Node.js Sample App

 This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.
 In this project, I ran a web application using AWS Elastic Beanstalk to display text on a webpage.
 After setting up a CI/CD pipeline to AWS CodePipeline, I made changes to the application code to display different types of messages and deployed those changes to the web application.
-The proof of concept can be found in the form of images in the repository.
+The proof of concept can be found in the form of images in the ProofOfConcept folder in the repository.

 ## AWS Services Used
 * AWS Elastic Beanstalk